 Legal framework governing usufructuary mortgages in India

-Usufructuary mortgages in India are primarily governed by the Transfer of Property Act, 1882, which defines the rights and obligations of both the mortgagor and the mortgagee.
+Usufructuary mortgages are governed by the Transfer of Property Act, 1882, which outlines the rights and responsibilities of both the borrower and the lender.
+Key legal provisions include:

 Comparison with other types of mortgages: